SmarterApp/RDW_Documentation/docs/Runbook.migrate.md

 - exam_claim_score_mapping
 - migrate

 The `migrate` table is the main control table for the migrate.
-It has the last successfully imported import id from the warehouse.
+It stores the migrate status and the timestamp range of content handled by each migrate job.
 The migrate process is managed by the “migrate-reporting” service.

 ### Create/Update Data
 Data shall be ingested into the system using the import mechanism where available.
 However, there may be rare situations where data must be created or updated manually.
-In these situations the workflow is:
+In these situations the general workflow is:
 1. Create an import record to associate with the changes.
-2. Make the changes, setting the import_id or update_import_id.
+1. Make the content changes, setting the import_id or update_import_id to match.
+1. Verify a good distribution of `updated` times for content.
-3. Mark the import record as `PROCESSED` to trigger the migrate process.
+1. Mark the import record as `PROCESSED` to trigger the migrate process.

-> Only data changes are support, never make structural table changes.
+> Only data changes are supported, **never** make structural table changes.

-#### Modify any code tables
+#### Modify any CODES tables
 * Update data in the tables of entity type CODES.
 * Insert an entry into import table with the ‘CODES’ content type:
 ```sql